Bijective Cremona transformations of the plane: Non-existence of odd permutations

-Up to an automorphism of $\bP^2$, the maps $f_{77}$ and $f_{88}$ are Geiser and Bertini involutions respectively.
-They are given by equations \eqref{eqn:geiser} and \eqref{eqn:bertini} respectively.
-By Theorem~\ref{thm:delPezzo}, these and hence $f_{77}$ and $f_{88}$ induce even permutation on $\bP^2(\bF_{2^m})$, $m>1$.
+Up to automorphisms of $\bP^2$, the maps $f_{77}$ and $f_{88}$ are Geiser and Bertini involutions respectively given by equations \eqref{eqn:geiser} and \eqref{eqn:bertini}.
+By Theorem~\ref{thm:delPezzo}, they induce even permutations on $\bP^2(\bF_q)$ for $q = 2^m\geq 4$.
+On the other hand, the map $f_{33}$ is a quadratic transformation, that is, a Cremona map defined by the linear system of conics passing through three non-collinear points in $\bP^2$.

-The birational map $f_{33}$ is the usual quadratic transformation which is defined as follows.
-Fix three non-colinear points in $\bP^2$.
-The linear system of conics passing through these points defines a birational map $f: \bP^2\dashrightarrow\bP^2$, called a \emph{quadratic transformation}.
-Choose a coordinate system $[x:y:z]$ for $\bP^2$.
-Then, up to a projective transformation (over $\bar{k}$), the map is given by the equation $f([x:y:z]) = [yz:xz:xy]$.